• Magazine with headline $1 billion Loan Program for Women Business Owners. Portrait of woman, Terri Dial, Former Wells Fargo EVP Business Banking

 Wells Fargo ad, 1998.
 Credit: Wells Fargo Corporate Archives.

 One customer had previously spent months trying to get a line of credit for her graphic design business.
-A mailing from Wells Fargo changed that, and in less than 2 weeks she had a line of credit.
+A mailing from Wells Fargo changed that, and in less than two weeks she had a line of credit.
 Another admitted that she had previously shied away from traditional financing, relying on friends and family to start her consultancy business in 1991.
-When she saw the loan program mentioned in a women business owners’ newsletter, she immediately called and was approved for $15,000 in 3 days.
+When she saw the loan program mentioned in a women business owners’ newsletter, she immediately called and was approved for $15,000 in three days.

 By 1996 ─ and two years earlier than planned ─ Wells Fargo had met its first ambitious goal of $1 billion in lending to women business owners.
 About 75% of the loans were smaller than $25,000 reflecting the incredible scale of the lending program.